María Josefa García Granados: Works

 Rubén Darío in 1887 declared her "the most ingenious woman Central America has produced."

 Poetry

 She also wrote and read poetry; among her works are: A la ceiba de Amatitlán, Hymn to the Moon (1830), The Resolution, To a Beautiful Girl -- Unfortunately Engaged to an Old Man, To a Bee, Plegaria, and Farewell.
 She also translated some of Byron's verses and worked on historic poetry.

 Cien veces una (A hundred times one)

-During Dr. Mariano Galvez tenure as head of the Guatemalan State, some liberals in El Salvador wrote in a newspaper called Ten times ten; in turn, García Granados and her friend José Batres Montúfar created a newspaper called A hundred times one (Cien Veces Una).
+During Dr. Mariano Gálvez tenure as head of the Guatemalan State, some liberals in El Salvador wrote in a newspaper called Ten times ten; in turn, García Granados and her friend José Batres Montúfar created a newspaper called A hundred times one (Cien Veces Una).

 Death

 According to what is said by textbooks and critics, there is a legend about Josefa and Montufar's death: both were firm believer in life after death and therefore, they made a pact and agreed that the first one to die would come back and tell whoever was left behind whether there was or not a hell.
 Allegedly, they made the pact in 1844, a few months before Batres died.
 It has been said that Batres did come back and told María Josefa: "There is indeed a hell, Pepita!"
 This would explain why she quit writing in her latest years and withdrew from social life, living instead a very pious life.

 She died four years later, on 28 September 1848.
 Curiously, she was buried in a tomb separated only by a wall to that of Ignacio Gómez, bitter enemy of García Granados in life.